Alexandar Georgiev: Playing career

 Georgiev was traded by the Avalanche alongside fellow Russian Nikolai Kovalenko, a 2025 conditional fifth-round pick and a second-round pick in the 2026 NHL entry draft, to the San Jose Sharks in exchange for Mackenzie Blackwood, Givani Smith and a fifth-round pick in the 2027 NHL draft on 9 December 2024.

-In September 2025, he signed a one-year contract with the Buffalo Sabres.
+On 12 September 2025, he signed a one-year contract with the Buffalo Sabres.
+However, just over two months later, on 23 November 2025, Georgiev was placed on waivers for the purpose of contract termination.
+Two days later, on 25 November, Georgiev officially signed a two-year contract with Spartak Moscow of the Kontinental Hockey League (KHL), playing in Russia for the first time in his career.
+Georgiev made 24 appearances in his first season in the KHL, posting 12 wins and 2.37 goals against average for Spartak.
+In the off-season, Georgiev opted on his own initiative to terminate the remaining season of his contract with Spartak on 2 June 2026.